nottherealalanturing/helpful-squirrel/README.md

 # Helpful Squirrel.

-> Helpful squirrel is a clone of the notion.io editor.
+> The helpful squirrel has been mimicked by notion.io editor.
+Currently, the program only supports the h1 tag, but provisions have been made to allow for future expansions to handle additional tags.

 ## Built With

 - React
+- CSS
-- CSS.
+- Redux

 ## Live Demo